What To Do When You Want Love But Can't Seem To Find It

 iStock/PeopleImages

 In addition, some people are on dating apps not because they are interested in healthy relationships but instead to find hook-ups.
-It may be more beneficial to seek out love interests who are looking for the same things you are by exploring other ways of meeting people.
+It may be more beneficial to seek out love interests who are looking for the same things as you by exploring other ways of meeting people.

 Know how you want to be loved in a healthy relationship